laura-dangelo/thinned_DDP/README.md

 ```

 ## Usage
-The function `sampler_thinnedDDP()` implements a blocked Gibbs sampler for a thinned Dependent Dirichlet Process (thinned-DDP) mixture model for grouped data.
+The function `sampler_thinnedDDP()` implements a blocked Gibbs sampler for a thinned-DDP Gaussian mixture model for grouped data.
 ```r
 sampler_thinnedDDP(
   nrep,